rktsouh/React/README.md

 # React
-Things I've learnt, and things I've created with React.
+Things I've learnt, and created with React.